browserengineering/book/book/animations.md

 [position]: https://developer.mozilla.org/en-US/docs/Web/CSS/position

-The `transform` CSS property in general quite powerful and lets you apply [any linear transform][transform-def] in 3D space, but let's stick to basic 2D translations.
+The `transform` CSS property is quite powerful, and lets you apply [any linear transform][transform-def] in 3D space, but let's stick to basic 2D translations.
 That's enough to implement the example with the blue and green square:[^why-zero]